 - Make sure your kit is easy to carry and everyone in the household knows where it is.
 Keep it in a backpack, duffle bag or suitcase with wheels, in an easy-to-reach, accessible place, such as your front hall closet.

 - A detailed paper map of your area in the city and a city map.

 - Portable crank/windup radio for news and instructions.

 - Crank/windup flashlights will reduce the need for batteries, which can deplete during storage if their supply is not fresh.

 - A whistle.
 The best choice, a dog whistle.
 K9’s can hear a dog whistle at some distance and they are easier to blow.

-- Water – at least two litres of water per person per day; include small bottles that can be filled up from freshwater you have on hand.
+- Water – at least two litres of water per person per day; include small empty bottles that can be filled up from freshwater you have on hand.